 Report published on lunch clubs in Hackney

 A report by Hackney CVS shows the results of the satisfaction survey carried out by the 14 lunch clubs in Hackney.
-It includes brief case studies and feedback from service users, as well listing the diverse range of activities the lunch clubs provide for their members.
+It includes feedback from service users, as well listing the diverse range of activities the lunch clubs provide for their members.

 The report, written by Hackney CVS, for funders London Borough of Hackney, but can also be shared widely to promote the work of Hackney Lunch Clubs Network and how lunch clubs help their members to age well.

-Hackney Lunch Clubs serve the diverse communities in Hackney by providing lunches and reducing isolation and loneliness for older people by providing leisure and health activities, regular meeting places and opportunities to make new friends.
+Hackney Lunch Clubs serve the diverse communities in Hackney by providing lunches and reducing isolation for older people by (subject to social distancing restrictions) providing leisure and health activities, regular meeting places and opportunities to make new friends.

-Hackney Lunch Clubs aim to improve health and wellbeing by:
+Lunch Clubs hope to achieve outcomes that improve health and wellbeing by:

-• Ensuring Lunch Club services are accessible to disadvantaged groups including people from Black and Minority Ethnic (BAME) communities.
+-Ensuring Lunch Club services are accessible to disadvantaged groups including people from Black and Minority Ethnic communities.